This month, I've been chatting with lots of freelancers about the problems they face when running a business.

 2. You're starting work too late each day

-If you feel amazing, you'll be on a high and able to tackle everything else on your job list before leaving your desk at a reasonable hour.
+If you feel terrific, you'll be on a high and able to tackle everything else on your job list before leaving your desk at a reasonable hour.
 This happiness boosts your motivation to work, makes you more productive and sets you up handsomely for the following day.

 3. You're working 24/7

 Create a spreadsheet of all your clients and the day rates you charge each one.
 Consider where the spread of your turnover is coming from.
-Is there someone you could easily lose to free up more of your time to work with a more lucrative client?
+Is there someone you could lose to free up more of your time to work with a more lucrative client?
 One that pays you more money for less time?

 If that's not the case with anyone, then it's time to consider increasing your rates.
 Now, before you start firing out emails, consider the risk involved.
 You don't want to alienate everyone in one hit.
 Best to spread the risk and tackle each client one by one.
 See how it goes and then decide whether to try another client.